This page contains affiliate links, which means we may receive compensation if you complete a form.

 - Post-filing debtor education – covers how to develop and meet a budget, manage finances, borrow money wisely.

 Medical debt consolidation loans allow you to retire your existing obligations and combine payments.
 Rather than paying multiple dentists, doctors, hospitals, or collection agencies you make a single payment to the lender once each month.

 Get started with a loan request here.
-If approved, use the borrowed money to pay off your existing medical bills and keep them from going to collections.
+(Affiliate Link) If approved, use the borrowed money to pay off your existing medical bills and keep them from going to collections.
 Repay the lender in equal monthly installments over time.